How would you feel if you came home to discover thieves have broken in?

-I was on my own renting an apartment in an older Victorian home on James St South.
+I was renting an apartment in an older Victorian home on James St. South.

-The apartment was fully renovated and in the bedroom it had a steel door that led to a landing and steps to the ground.
+The apartment was fully renovated,, and the bedroom had a steel door leading to a landing and steps to the ground.

-These were the emergency stairs just in case there was a fire or a need to get out fast.
+These were the emergency stairs in case of a fire or a need to get out fast.

-At night I would put a stick at the bottom of the door just so I had peace of mind.
+At night, I would put a stick at the bottom of the door so that I had peace of mind.